Talking about a policy

 - Some faculty will overlook or misinterpret the waiver option and object that the policy limits their options and infringes their academic freedom.
 (We respond to this objection in the entry on academic freedom above.)

 - Some faculty who are strong proponents of OA will raise the opposite objection, and argue that the waiver option guts the policy and should be deleted.
 They believe the waiver rate will be high for example, 40%, 60%, or 80% when the experience at every school with a waiver option is that the waiver rate is low.
-At both Harvard and MIT it's below 5%.
+At Harvard, MIT, and the University of California, it's below 5%.
 Moreover, removing the waiver option will make it impossible to answer certain objections based on academic freedom.
 Not only could an unwaivable policy infringe academic freedom, it could fail to muster the votes needed to pass.
 Don't make the perfect an enemy of the good, and don't underestimate the ways in which shifting the default can change behavior on a large scale.

 Return to the table of contents.